NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-running-nextflow.md

 ## Re-running workflows

-If you run the same command again, Nextflow will re-run the entire workflow from scratch.
-This is an important difference to Snakemake, which only re-runs those parts of the workflow that have changed.
-This behaviour exists in Nextflow as well through the `-resume` flag.
-Nextflow does, however, not only keep track of changed inputs and outputs, but also processes and parameters.
-This means you don't have to run with a specific flag and target if you changed a process (like `-R <rule>` in Snakemake), but just re-run with `-resume` and Nextflow will take care of the rest.
+Just like in Snakemake, something you often want to do in Nextflow is to re-run the workflow when you changed some input files or some of the code for its analyses, but you don't want to re-run the entire workflow from start to finish.
+Let's find out how this works in Nextflow!

+* Run the same `nextflow run main.nf` command again.

+What happened here?
+Nextflow actually re-ran the entire workflow from scratch, even though we didn't change anything.
+This is the default behaviour of Nextflow.

+* Let's try that again: run `nextflow run main.nf -resume` instead.

+Now you can see that Nextflow didn't actually re-run anything, but used the cached results from the previous run by supplying the `-resume` flag to the command!

+As mentioned in the introduction, how Nextflow re-runs its processes is slightly different than Snakemake, in that Snakemake only checks if the inputs are newer than the outputs, whereas Nextflow also checks if any of the code or scripts have changed.
+This means that when you change the `script` section of a Snakemake rule (or an external script it calls) you need to run with the `-R
+<rule>` flag in order to re-run with the new changes, whereas Nextflow
+automatically keeps track of code changes for you.

 ## Reports and visualisations